 Brain Injury Family/Survivor Support Group

-The Brain Injury Association of New York holds its Rockland County chapter family support group the second Monday of each month at 6:30pm in the Auditorium.
-Meeting is open to family members of and survivors of a brain injury.
+The Brain Injury Association of New York holds its Rockland County chapter family support group the second Monday of each month at 6:30 pm in the Auditorium.
+The meeting is open to family members of and survivors of a brain injury.
 For information call Barry Dain at 845-613-7838 or call the Brain Injury Association, 1-800-228-8201. http://bianys.org.

 Professionals from the New York State Osteoporosis Prevention and Education Program (NYSOPEP) Statewide Osteoporosis Resource Center present information about bone health, including the latest medications, nutritional guidelines, research and other important topics.
-Meetings are usually held on the fourth Thursday of each month in the Auditorium from 10:00-11:00am.
-For information call 845-786-4772 to learn more about programs and dates of meetings.
+Meetings are usually held on the fourth Thursday of each month in the Noyes Conference Center from 4:00 – 5:00 pm.
+Call 845-786-4772 to learn more about programs and dates of meetings.

 Parkinson’s Disease Support Group